Andrew Bellatti: Tampa Bay Rays

+Bellatti began the 2016 season with Durham, and was designated for assignment for assignment on June 24, 2016.
+He cleared waivers and was sent outright to Durham on July 4.
+Bellatti made 13 appearances split between Durham, Montgomery, and Charlotte, registering a cumulative 0–3 record and 6.91 ERA with 21 strikeouts across 14 1/3 innings pitched.
+He elected free agency following the season on November 7.

 Baltimore Orioles

 On March 14, 2017, Bellatti signed a minor league deal with the Baltimore Orioles.
 He was assigned to the High-A Aberdeen IronBirds but did not play in a game due to injury.
-He elected free agency on November 6, 2017.
+He elected free agency following the season on November 6.

 Sugar Land Skeeters

 On April 15, 2019, Bellatti signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 He pitched a scoreless inning for the club in his only appearance.

 New York Yankees

 On April 29, 2019, Bellatti's contract was purchased by the New York Yankees.
 Bellatti split time between the High-A Tampa Tarpons and the Double-A Trenton Thunder, accumulating a 3–0 record and 5.50 ERA in 25 appearances between the two teams.
 He was released by the Yankees on August 23, 2019.

 Sugar Land Skeeters (second stint)

 On February 26, 2020, Bellatti signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 However, Bellatti did not play in a game for the team due to the cancellation of the ALPB season because of the COVID-19 pandemic.
 He became a free agent after the year.